 This was a heartbreaking but beautiful read.
 The movie adaptation was excellent as well.
 This is a five star pick from books about mothers.

-I remember reading this story with my grandmother when I was young.
+I remember reading this coming-of-age novel with my grandmother when I was young.
 It features a family of four girls who are trying to support each other and their mother while their father is away at war.

 HOW HAVE I NEVER READ TONI MORRISON BEFORE?
 I swear I thought I had read this book, but after reading The Toni Morrison Book Club, I realized I hadn’t.
 When my library hold finally came up for this one, I realized I was so excited to read this book about motherhood.